Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

-The director reveals several aspects of the garment industry from production, from the life of low-wage workers in developing countries to the after-effects such as river and soil pollution, pesticide contamination, disease and death.
+The director reveals several aspects of the garment industry, from production to the life of low-wage workers in developing countries to the after-effects such as river and soil pollution, pesticide contamination, disease, and death.

-A fascinating chronicle of hip-hop, urban fashion, streetwear, the hustle that brought oversized pants and graffiti-drenched jackets from Orchard Street to high fashion catwalks and word’s shopping malls.
+A fascinating chronicle of hip-hop, urban fashion, streetwear, and the hustle that brought oversized pants and graffiti-drenched jackets from Orchard Street to high-fashion catwalks and the world’s shopping malls.

 Director Sacha Jenkins’ music-drenched history draws from a rich mix of archival materials and in-depth interviews with rappers, designers, and other industry insiders.

-The documentary is featuring many contemporary celebrities such as Kanye West, Pharrell Williams, Sean “Puffy” Combs, Nas, Pusha T, Swizz Beatz, Damon Dash, Andre Leon Talley, A$AP Rocky, Marc Ecko, Big Daddy Kane, Kid ‘N Play & many others.
+The documentary features many contemporary celebrities such as Kanye West, Pharrell Williams, Sean “Puffy” Combs, Nas, Pusha T, Swizz Beatz, Damon Dash, Andre Leon Talley, A$AP Rocky, Marc Ecko, Big Daddy Kane, Kid ‘N Play & many others.